uitml/springfield/docs/getting-started.md

 ### Stopping and removing jobs

 Stopping and removing jobs can be achieved with the following command.
-This is needed in scenarios where you've made changes to your experiment and want to reschedule a fresh job, or when you manually want to run a job several times.
+This is needed in scenarios where you've e.g. changed the name of your job and want to reschedule the renamed job in place of an already running job.

 ```
 frink rm <name>